Oil slips to $61 on OPEC+ doubts, U.S. inventories in view

 BP Chief Financial Officer Brian Gilvary was cautious on the outlook for prices, telling Reuters on Tuesday Brent was “finely balanced” at around $60 with more downside than upside risk after BP reported a fall in profit.

-After the API report, attention will focus on official inventory figures from the Energy Information Administration due on Wednesday.
+After the API report, attention will focus on official inventory figures from the U.S. Energy Information Administration due on Wednesday.
 [API/S]

 Additional reporting by Aaron Sheldrick; Editing by Mark Potter and Dale Hudson